 Here are some of the challenges of doing “school at home.”

 - Homeschooling families have a very different environment than a teacher in a classroom with dozens of children.

 The word homeschooling is a legal designation, it’s a term.
 On the other hand, true homeschooling is about your family, community, education, and learning, but it is not about school.

 Once you begin to separate education and learning from school, then you can begin to open your mind to other educational avenues.

-As my children entered their school years, I could have continued to focus on connections, community, education, and learning.
+As my children entered their school years, I could have continued to focus on connection, community, education, and learning.

 Before my children were school-age, this was very natural for me.
-Most days, we played as a family and we got together with friends.
+Most days, we played as a family, and we got together with friends.

 I might say, ” I would like a cheeseburger and french fries.“